cvlahakis/basemodel/examples/part/README.md

 If you have difficulty getting MySQL up and running, seek help online.
 1. Get MySQL server running
 2. Get MySQL client running
-3. Run `create database basemodel_example`
+3. Run `create database basemodel_example;`
 4. Run `use basemodel_example`
 5. Run `source [ path to basemodel/examples/part ]/part.sql` - this will create a MySQL table named "part"
-6. Optional: run `describe part`, which will show you the part table design
+6. Optional: run `describe part;`, which will show you the part table design
 ### MySqlInterface Configuration
 1. In addPart.js: make all necessary configuration adjustments in the **dbConfig** object